Four-Ninez/Sven-Co-op-LD-Classic-Extended/README.md

 If you're Server Operator or playing alone/with friends via P2P, also recommended to use with Classic Mode Deluxe by w00tguy (https://github.com/wootguy/ClassicModeDeluxe)

 Remember - **No HD** in this pack.
 Even models that initially was HD(ish) will get a downscaled-pixelated textures and simplified meshes.

+W.I.P.

+# Credits
+VitorHunter - For his Definitive Classic Pack (most of assets used from) Garompa - Some of original models